paulocoutinhox/uno-cards/README.md

 ## Requirements

-- Python 3.9+
+- Python 3.12
-- OpenAI API key (for image generation)
+- OpenAI API key (for image generation - optional if using local image only)

 ## 🚀 Installation